Caesars Superdome: Further renovations

 In 2008, new windows were installed to bring natural light into the building.
 Later that year, the roof-facing of the Superdome was also remodeled, restoring the roof with a solid white hue.
 Between 2009 and 2010, the entire outer layer of the stadium, more than 400000 sqft of aluminum siding, was replaced with new aluminum panels and insulation, returning the building to its original champagne bronze colored exterior.
 An innovative barrier system for drainage was also added, allowing the dome to resemble its original facade.

 In addition, escalators were added to the outside of the club rooms.
 Each suite includes modernized rooms with raised ceilings, leather sofas, and flat-screen TVs, as well as glass brushed aluminum and wood-grain furnishings.
 A new $600,000 point-of-sale system was also installed, allowing fans to purchase concessions with credit cards throughout the stadium for the first time.

 During the summer of 2010, the Superdome installed 111831 sqft of the UBU Speed S5-M synthetic turf system, an Act Global brand.
-In 2017 Act Global installed a new turf in time for the NFL Season.
-For the 2018, 2019 and 2020 NFL seasons Turf Nation Inc located in Dalton, GA have supplied the synthetic turf system for the Superdome, The Superdome has, as of 2017, the largest continuous synthetic turf system in the NFL.
+In 2017 Act Global installed a new turf in time for the NFL season.
+For the 2018, 2019, and 2020 NFL seasons, Turf Nation Inc located in Dalton, Georgia, have supplied the synthetic turf system for the Superdome.
+The Superdome has, as of 2017, the largest continuous synthetic turf system in the NFL.

 Beginning in 2011, demolition and new construction began to the lower bowl of the stadium, reconfiguring it to increase seating by 3,500, widening the plaza concourse, building two bunker club lounges and adding additional concession stands.
 Crews tore down the temporary stairs that led from Champions Square to the Dome, and replaced them with permanent steps.
 Installation of express elevators that take coaches and media from the ground level of the stadium to the press box were also completed.
 New 7500 sqft bunker lounges on each side of the stadium were built.
 The lounges are equipped with flat-screen TVs, granite counter tops and full-service bars.
 These state-of-the-art lounges can serve 4,500 fans, whose old plaza seats were upgraded to premium tickets, giving those fans leather chairs with cup-holders.
 The plaza level was extended, closing in space between the concourse and plaza seating, adding new restrooms and concession areas.
 The renovations also ended the stadium's ability to convert to a baseball configuration.
 The renovations were completed in late June 2011 in time for the Essence Music Festival.